jimp93/covid-19-tracker/README.md

 ### Next steps

 * Tailor a new questionnaire focussed on the key factors identified in the models.
-Each factor needs to be explored in more detail to produce a more granular model
+Each factor needs to be explored in more detail to produce a more granular model.

 * Once we have a high-performing model, we can then produce a concise survey for the NHS to offer those who use its services.
-This can be used to flag up individuals at high risk of suffering mental health problems without having to directly question them about this highly-sensitive issue
+This can be used to flag up individuals at high risk of suffering mental health problems without having to directly question them about this highly-sensitive issue.

 * Although we found that there was a strong link between those whose lives had been affected most by the virus and mental health problems, we need to analyse pre-pandemic data to identify pre-existing predictive factors.
-This will help us more accurately model whether the mental health of certain groups has been disproportionately affected by the pandemic
+This will help us more accurately model whether the mental health of certain groups has been disproportionately affected by the pandemic.

 * There were sparse responses to questions about working from home, which made them unusable.
-We should conduct our own survey on this issue, as it is potentially an important factor that has only arisen during the last two years
+We should conduct our own survey on this issue, as it is potentially an important factor that has only arisen during the last two years.

 <img src="images/back.jpg" style="width: 700px;"/>

-* There appears to be evidence from the models that pre-existing conditions such as arthritis, HIV and asthma  have a signifcant effect.
-But there were too few positive cases in the dataset to make a definitive statement.
-We should encourage charities dealing with those diseases to conduct surveys. the responses would help us make a more robust model
+* There appears to be evidence from the models that pre-existing conditions such as arthritis, HIV and asthma have a significant effect but there were too few positive cases in the dataset to make a definitive statement.
+We should encourage charities dealing with those diseases to conduct surveys.
+The responses would help us make a more robust model.

 * The responses on vaccine uptake and hesitancy were also a little inconsistent as different countries were at different stages in their vaccination programs over the duration of the survey.
-Now countries are on more of an even footing, we should conduct a survey focussed on issues surrounding access and attitudes to vaccines and mental health
+Now countries are on more of an even footing, we should conduct a survey focussed on issues surrounding access and attitudes to vaccines and mental health.

 * We need to further analyse existing data on which groups are more reluctant to admit feeling depressed.
 Our data is anonymised, but it is still likely that some of those suffering from problems did not report it.
-This will obviously limit the effectiveness of our model
+This will obviously limit the effectiveness of our model.
 <br>
 <br>